 The zoning regulations in effect at the time of the appraisal determine the legal permissibility of a potential use of the subject site.
-As described in the Zoning section, the subject site is zoned C-2A by the City of Inglewood.
-Permitted uses within this district include a wide variety of commercial uses including retail, professional and medical offices, hotels or motels, and any uses permitted in the C-1 and C-2 zones.
+As described in the Zoning section, the subject site is zoned C-2A & P-1 by the City of Inglewood.
+Permitted uses within the C-2A district include a wide variety of commercial uses including retail, professional and medical offices, hotels or motels, and any uses permitted in the C-1 and C-2 zones.
+The city will be rezoning the P-1 area to C-2A to conform with the general plan, and in this report the subject property is valued with the entire site being zoned C-2A.

 The subject property is being considered for inclusion in the development of the Inglewood Basketball and Entertainment Center project.
 The IBEC would be an 18,000-seat arena primarily for the Los Angeles Clippers of the National Basketball Association, and would also be used for other entertainment uses, conventions, and similar events.
 The proposed project includes plans for a Clippers practice and athletic training facility, Clippers team office space, a sports medicine clinic, an outdoor plaza, retail and restaurant space, community facilities, an outdoor stage, a hotel, and three parking garages with over 4,000 parking spaces.
 The City of Inglewood and the project developer are negotiating a draft Disposition and Development Agreement and the City has certified a final Environmental Impact Report for the project.
-According to the EIR, the subject property is intended for development with practice and athletic training facility, office, and sports medicine uses.
+According to the EIR, the subject property is intended for development with a parking garage.

 We are not aware of any further legal restrictions that limit the potential uses of the subject.
-In addition, rezoning of the site is likely, to implement the Sports and Entertainment Overlay Zone in the IBEC project area (as mentioned in the prior section), based on information provided by the client and the City of Inglewood.
+In addition, rezoning of the site is likely, to change the P-1 zone to C-2A, and to implement the Sports and Entertainment Overlay Zone in the IBEC project area (as mentioned in the prior section), based on information provided by the client and the City of Inglewood.